n-laoutaris/n-laoutaris/README.md

 - [Big Data Analytics](https://github.com/n-laoutaris/big-data-analytics-mapreduce-spark): A small prooject using Hadoop MapReduce and Apache Spark.
 - [Rental Database Design](https://github.com/n-laoutaris/rental-database-SQL): An SQL project designing and testing a sample database for an apartment rental service.
 - Duplicate Question Detection (Pending upload): A machine learning pipeline to identify duplicate questions in Quora using different vector representations and similarity metrics.
-- [Airline Sentiment Analysis](https://github.com/n-laoutaris/airline-sentiment-analysis-ml): A comparison of ML models for classification.
+- [Airline Sentiment Analysis](https://github.com/n-laoutaris/airline-sentiment-analysis-ml): A comparison of Machine Learning models for classification.
 - [Twitter Sentiment Analysis](https://github.com/n-laoutaris/sentiment-analysis-comparison-kaggle): A demonstration of basic text analytics using pre-trained models.
 - [Healthcare Data Mining](https://github.com/n-laoutaris/data-mining-hospital-length-of-stay): Predicting hospital length of stay and other analytics.
 - CO₂ Time Series Modeling (Pending upload): Decomposition, transformation, ARMA modeling and forecasting of atmospheric CO₂ data using classical techniques in R.
-- Proximity AI (Pending upload): A rule-based AI for the board game Proximity, with ongoing development of a reinforcement learning agent.
+- Proximity AI (Pending upload): A rule-based AI for the board game Proximity, with ongoing development of a reinforcement learning AI agent.

 ### Mathematics